Mindfully Wild is Lee Bennett, an experienced, registered Mindfulness Based Cognitive Therapist.

-Lee specialises in offering Therapy to help with all common Mental Health issues, To provide Education and Intervention on Mindful Nature Connection, to deliver Evidence based Group work and to Provide Guided Mindful Walks in Nature
+Lee offers Therapy to help with all common Mental Health issues, provides Education and Intervention on Mindful Nature Connection, specialises in public speaking on a variety of psychological, social and mental health topics, delivers Evidence based Group work and provides Guided Mindful Walks in Nature

-I developed Mindfully-Wild and to offer Mindfulness based interventions and education.
+I developed Mindfully-Wild to offer a platform in the delivery of talks on a variety of metal health, psychological and social topics alongside Mindfulness based interventions and education.

 This has come about from my 16 years experience of working with individuals, patients, clients and businesses, noticing and listening to what works and what doesn't.